Spencer-Beatty/Spencer-Beatty/README.md

 ## 🎯 Projects I’m Proud Of
 1. **[Calendar App](https://github.com/Spencer-Beatty/CalendarApp)**: Personal project aims to optimize free time by providing a Dynamic calendar that can fill in events around your schedule.
 Built with Javascript React frontend and Python Flask backend.
 2. **[Compiler](https://github.com/Spencer-Beatty/C-Compiler)**: A 16-week project that took a ton of work!
 It's all about taking C code and turning it into machine-readable assembly.
-Built with love and Java.
+Built with Java.
 3. **[Word Prediction Model](https://github.com/Spencer-Beatty/Python-Word-Prediction-Model)**: A project that analyzed tweets in a few different ways to predict given a string what sentences are most likely to occur next.
 Built with Python.

 ## 💌 Let's get social